yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

  - `next(n)`: returns the node following node n.
  - `prev(n)`: returns the node preceding node n.

-As well as all of the following operations, also in O(1):
+I say _almost_ because the leap importantly trades a list's _insert_ with an _append_ operation (i.e. we can only insert at the end).
+In return, we get all of the following operations, in O(1) as well:
  - `first(x)`: returns the first node *with value x*.
  - `last(x)`: returns the last node *with value x*.
  - `leap(n)`: returns first node after node n *with the same value as n*.